Image credit: Mat Napo on Unsplash

 “Taken as a whole, the currently available studies do not provide credible evidence of substantially declining protection against severe disease, which is the primary goal of vaccination,” said lead author Dr. Ana-Maria Henao-Restrepo in a statement.

-The fact that COVID-19 vaccines remain effective against both the original SARS-CoV-2 virus as well as new, evolving variants indicates that it has not yet evolved beyond a point where it can escape memory immune response.
+At this stage, since COVID-19 vaccines remain effective against both the original SARS-CoV-2 virus as well as new, evolving variants indicates that it has not yet evolved beyond a point where it can escape memory immune response.
 This, say the researchers, means that the priority needs to focus on fixing global vaccine equity.

 In populations with high vaccination rates, the unvaccinated are still the major drivers of transmission, even when in the minority, and are themselves at the highest risk of serious disease.
 According to the WHO, 40% of people in every country need to be vaccinated by the end of 2021, and at least 70% by the first half of 2022, to secure a global economic recovery.

 Many countries are still far away from reaching these numbers with supply chain issues, vaccine monopolies, patents limiting who can manufacture them, and cost, all contributing.
-A booster shot for wealthy nations while COVID-19 runs through poorer countries has been labelled a slap in the face to the global south and a premature move made based on little evidence.

-But “no one is safe until everyone is safe” seems to be falling on deaf ears.
 “Even if some gain can ultimately be obtained from boosting,” said Henao-Restrepo, “it will not outweigh the benefits of providing initial protection to the unvaccinated.
 If vaccines are deployed where they would do the most good, they could hasten the end of the pandemic by inhibiting further evolution of variants.

 “The limited supply of these vaccines will save the most lives if made available to people who are at appreciable risk of serious disease and have not yet received any vaccine,” said Henao-Restrepo.